-Type your task here, using "@" to assign to a user and "//" to select a due date Identify the kind of usage statistics that best reflect the impact of your repositor У
+Type your task here, using "@" to assign to a user and "//" to select a due date Identify the kind of usage statistics that best reflect the impact of your repository

-Identify and familiarize yourself with the native use assessment systems of the repository software you are using, or considering using, to ensure that you are able to access the usage statistics you've identified as important. ☐ If appropriate, determine whether and/or how to track unintentional or automatic usage, and document your decision.
-Consult with CULIT to identify and familiarize yourself with any third-party systems in use at CUL that might also be implemented to assess repository use.
+Identify and familiarize yourself with the native use assessment systems of the repository software you are using, or considering using, to ensure that you are able to access the usage statistics you've identified as important. ☐ If appropriate, determine whether and/or how to track unintentional or automatic usage, and document your decision. Ц Consult with CULIT to identify and familiarize yourself with any third-party systems in use at CUL that might also be implemented to assess repository use.
 Contact Library Assessment & Communications regarding their recurrent usage data needs.
 Identify and consult with other stakeholders with whom you will share usage data.
 Consult with Library Assessment & Communications about other forms of data collection, as well as CULIT and the Director of Copyright as appropriate to ensure adherence to policies and laws.
-Familiarize yourself with the privacy and confidentiality policies of the Cornell University Library .
-Impa ct stories Impac - t stories relate how the broader visibility of material in your repository influenced your users, through events such as serendipitous discoveries, new partnerships, or career tunities.
-These stories are the step beyond usage stats, tracing not just how often patrons = = material, but how that material changes and shapes them, and how it is shaped by them .
-This demonstrates the value of the repository in a more resonant way.
-Impac t stories can come to you unsolicited from satisfied patrons, so you'll need to work with tha na trons to dotarming whather the stories can be shared publishy and under what e de la companya de l Track user stories that come to you unsolicited.
+Familiarize yourself with the privacy and confidentiality policies of the Cornell University Library.
+Impact users, opport access It stories It stories It stories relate how the broader visibility of material in your repository influenced your stories relate how the broader visibility of material in your repository influenced your through events such as serendipitous discoveries, new partnerships, or career unities.
+These stories are the step beyond usage stats, tracing not just how often patrons material, but how that material changes and shapes them, and how it is shaped by them.
+This demonstrates the value of the repository in a more resonant way. the par restrict leverag stories can come to you unsolicited from satisfied patrons, so you'll need to work with trons to determine whether the stories can be shared publicly, and under what tions (e.g. anonymity).
+Library Assessment & Communication can help you find ways to ge shareable stories for broader publicity, as well as solicit stories more systematically h qualitative studies. we cannot (and should not) track any individual patron's use of our repositories, the our patrons are willing to share can help define the value of our repositories.
+Track user stories that come to you unsolicited.
 Identify patrons who may have good stories to tell.
-Confirm your patrons' permission to share their stories and be publicly quoted Pass quotes on to Library Assessment & Communication at libcomm@cornell.edu who maintain a database of testimonials and can consult on publicity.
-Consult with Library Assessment & Communication about qualitative user studies.